tangrammer/component/README.md

 ## Change Log

 * Version 0.2.2-SNAPSHOT (current Git master branch)
+  * `update-system-reverse` now propagates dependencies in a manner similar to `update-system`; before it did not propagate dependencies at all, see #9
 * Version [0.2.1] released on December 17, 2013
   * Add generic `system-map`
   * More descriptive messages on exceptions